Ju99ernaut/gjs-rulers/README.md

 # gjs-rulers
- Adding rulers do grapesjs in designer mode
+ Adding rulers to grapesjs in designer mode